LibrariesHacked/create-librarydata/src/markdown/privacy.md

-These pages were created by Dave.
+These pages were created by Dave at [Libraries Hacked](https://www.librarieshacked.org).
 You can [contact me via email](mailto:info@librarieshacked.org) should you have any questions.

 ## GitHub pages